2020 Fundrise Review

-Although there are many similarities, Fundrise is different than investing in real estate stocks and ETFs on Vanguard or with your favorite investing app.
+Although there are many similarities, Fundrise is different than investing in real estate stocks and ETFs on Betterment or with your favorite investing app.

 By nature, private real estate investing in highly illiquid.

-Term: illiquid means your money cannot be easily converted back into cash
+Definition: “Iliquid” means your money cannot be easily converted back into cash.

-You can’t decide to sell your investment today and instantly get paid.
-As a reward for your commitment, you can earn more passive income than other investments.
+You cannot decide to sell your investment today and instantly get paid.
+As a reward for your commitment, you are more than likely to earn more passive income than other investments.

 This illiquidity is why Fundrise and crowdfunded real estate shouldn’t be your only investment.
 Most of your investments should still be in liquid assets like stocks, bonds, and higher earned-interest bank accounts.
 With these three options, you have immediate access to cash if you need it.